 Human Resources Management

-The Human Resources Management specialization focuses on the interrelationships between an organization’s most important resources – its employees, its leadership, and the business organization in general.
-In this specialization, you will develop the skills to properly create, develop, mediate and maintain these interrelationships that are so important to the overall success of the organization.
-You will also examine labor relations, compensation and rewards, leadership and managing human resources on a global level.
-As a graduate, you will be prepared to compete for positions as an HR generalist or in one of the HR specialty areas, such as employee development, labor relations, recruitment and hiring, global human resources management or risk management.
+Successful companies know that people are their greatest asset.
+The MBA Human Resources Management specialization focuses on the interrelationships between employees, leadership, and the business organization in general.
+You will develop skills to properly create, develop, mediate and maintain these critical connections.
+In the online MBA in Human Resources Management program, you will examine labor relations, compensation and rewards, leadership and managing human resources on a global level.

 The Society for Human Resource Management (SHRM) has acknowledged that NCU’s Master of Business Administration/Human Resources Management specialization fully aligns with SHRM's HR Curriculum Guidebook and Templates.
 The HR Curriculum Guidebook and Templates were developed by SHRM to define the minimum HR content areas that should be studied by HR students at the undergraduate and graduate levels.